Immunizations and Other Health Information

 Hepatitis B Exception

-Students will be allowed to enter clinical settings prior to completion of their six-month hepatitis B series only if documentation has been provided demonstrating that they are in the process of completing the requirements and have arranged a plan with the Center for Health and Wellbeing to fulfill the requirements as soon as possible.
+Students will be allowed to enter clinical settings prior to completion of their 16-week (the minimum requirement is 16 weeks between dose #1 and dose #3, and 8 weeks between dose #2 and dose #3) hepatitis B series only if documentation has been provided demonstrating that they are in the process of completing the requirements.
+The expectation is as soon as possible.
 Failure to meet deadlines and obligations as outlined in an approved exception plan is a violation of professional expectations and will result in an ‘out of compliance’ immunization status and may necessitate removal from the curriculum.
 Students who are repeatedly notified that they are ‘out of compliance’ will be referred to the Fitness Committee for professionalism concerns.

 Active Medical Students (Post-Matriculation)